 In the aftermath of the Banking crisis, the financial system in Iceland changed radically.
 Three new Banks were established and took over the domestic operations of the collapsed Banks.
 Other smaller financial institutions have undergone financial restructuring and some of them lost their operating licences.
-The newly restructured banking system (deposit money banks) is much smaller, estimated at 1.4 times Iceland's GDP as of 31 December 202029.
+The newly restructured banking system (deposit money banks) is much smaller, estimated at estimated at 1.4 times Iceland's GDP as of 31 December 202233.
 There are now four commercial banks and four savings banks currently operating in Iceland and their main focus is on the domestic market.
 The state is the majority owner of two of the commercial banks, namely the Issuer and Íslandsbanki.
 In 2018, an initial public offering of shares in Arion Bank took place and the shares were listed on the Icelandic and Swedish stock markets.
-According to the ISFI which manages the shareholding and the corresponding voting rights, in the Bank and Íslandsbanki, on behalf of the largest shareholder, the Icelandic State Treasury, it is the intention of the ISFI to retain a substantial equity stake in the Issuer for the long-term.
-According to the Icelandic State Ownership Strategy for Financial Services, published by the Finance Ministry in 2020, no decision on the equity stake sale will be made until the ISFI has sold all its shares in Íslandsbanki, 30 which partially is to take place in 2021^{31 32}.
+According to the ISFI which manages the shareholding and the corresponding voting rights, in the Issuer and Íslandsbanki, on behalf of the largest shareholder, the Icelandic State Treasury, it is the intention of the ISFI to retain a substantial equity stake in the Issuer for the long-term.
+According to the Icelandic State Ownership Strategy for Financial Services, published by the Finance Ministry in 2020, no decision on the equity stake sale will be made until the ISFI has sold all its shares in Íslandsbanki.
+March 2021, 35 per cent of shares in Íslandsbanki were sold and listed on the local regulated stock market.
+In March 2022, further 22.5 per cent. of Íslandsbanki's outstanding share capital were sold.
+Following the transaction, the Treasury of Iceland owns 42.5 per cent. in Íslandsbanki35.

-Size of the Banking system
+Size of the banking system

-Total assets of Icelandic deposit money banks, which are the four commercial banks and four savings banks, amounted to ISK 4,212 billion as at 31 December 2020, of which foreign assets were ISK 422 billion, or 10.0 per cent.
-The Icelandic financial market is therefore highly exposed to the Icelandic economy33.
+Total assets of Icelandic deposit money banks, which are the four commercial banks and four savings banks, amounted to ISK 4,703 billion as at 31 December 2021, of which foreign assets were ISK 428 billion, or 9.1 per cent.
+The Icelandic financial market is therefore highly exposed to the Icelandic economy37.

-The total assets of the three largest commercial banks, the Issuer, Íslandsbanki and Arion Bank, comprised around 74 per cent. of the total assets of the Icelandic credit institutions (excluding the Central Bank and including the failed banks' holding companies)34 as at the end of 2020, according to the Central Bank.
-The proportion of total assets of other financial corporations, of which the Housing Finance Fund, now called the Housing and Construction Authority (the "HCA"), is largest was 24 per cent. of the total assets.
+The total assets of the three largest commercial banks, the Issuer, Íslandsbanki and Arion Bank, comprised around 75 per cent. of the total assets of the Icelandic credit institutions (excluding the Central Bank and including the failed banks' holding companies)38 as at the end of 2020, according to the Central Bank.
+The proportion of total assets of government credit funds, of which ÍL-sjóður is largest was 17 per cent. of the total assets.
 For more information on the merger of the Housing Finance Fund and the Icelandic Construction Authority, see the section entitled "Market participants" below.